EB-Forks/webidl2js/README.md

 ## Nonstandard extended attributes

-One non-standard extended attribute is baked in to webidl2js:
+A couple of non-standard extended attributes are baked in to webidl2js:

+### `[CallWith]`

+The `[CallWith]` extended attribute is used on IDL members to pass additional context information to the implementation.

+The `[CallWith]` extended attribute takes an identifier or identifier list.

+Currently, only `[CallWith=globalObject]` is supported, which is used to pass `globalObject` as the first parameter to static operations.

 ### `[WebIDL2JSValueAsUnsupported=value]`